NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-dance.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-dance"
 aliases: "The Dance"
 source: "Pathfinder #192: Worst of All Possible Worlds"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Keys (Dex)  **Alignment** lawful good  * * *  _The Dance_ represents the delicately balanced rhythms of the universe and the ability stay in step with existence.
+description: "**Suit** Keys (Dex)  **Alignment** lawful good  * * *  _The Dance_ represents
+  the delicately balanced rhythms of the universe and the ability stay in step with existence.
 As long as _The Dance_ is invested, you gain a +2 item bonus on Performance checks.
 This increases to a +3 item bonus if you are at least 17th level.  **Activate** `pf2:0` envision  **Frequency** once per day  **Trigger** You are about to roll initiative  * * *  **Effect** Your body begins to move with anticipation, creating a trail of afterimages for a moment.
 You can roll initiative with a Performance check.
 Regardless of what skill you use to roll for initiative, roll the check three times and take the result of your choice.
 This is a fortune effect."
 powerTitle1:
 actionEconomy1:
 type1: